Vatican City during World War II: 1942 Christmas message

 In 1942, Pius XII delivered a Christmas message over Vatican Radio, which voiced concern for the victims of the Nazis' genocidal policies.
 From May 1942, the Nazis had commenced their industrialized slaughter of the Jews of Europe – the Final Solution.
-Gypsies and others were also marked for extermination.
+Romani people and others were also marked for extermination.
 The Pope addressed the racial persecutions in the following terms:

 The New York Times called Pius "a lonely voice crying out of the silence of a continent."

 The speech was made in the context of the near total domination of Europe by the armies of Nazi Germany, although the war had turned in favour of the Allies on all fronts.
 According to the Encyclopædia Britannica, Pius refused to say more "fearing that public papal denunciations might provoke the Hitler regime to brutalize further those subject to Nazi terror – as it had when Dutch bishops publicly protested earlier in the year – while jeopardizing the future of the church".